rbckman/tarina/docs/tarina-build-instructions.md

 So far I've come to this conclusion:

+* Put 3d printed parts together with screws.
-* Sanded with multiple grit/sandpaper from rough to the finest (from 120 to 400)
+* Sand with sandpaper from rough to finest (from 120 to 400).
+I like to sand down all corners making them round.
+* Dust off.
+* Paint.
+* Wait til dry.
-* Paint first two layers
+* Paint again.
+* Wait til dry.
+I like to wait for atleast a day to make it really dry.
-* Sand again
+* Sand again.
-* Paint two layers again
+* Paint and wait again.
-* Continue til satisfied
+* Continue like this til you are satisfied with the feel, now I like to have a good grip so I finnish with sanding with 400 grit paper and leave it like that.

 ---